KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Homematic by Sickboy78](https://github.com/Sickboy78/MMM-Homematic)

 1. Typo: Found `Magic Mirror` in file `MMM-Homematic.js`: Replace it with `MagicMirror²`.
+2. Recommendation: Found `new Date()` in file `MMM-Homematic.js`: Replace "new Date()" by "Date.now()": [#3252](https://github.com/MichMich/MagicMirror/issues/3252).
-2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-3. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+4. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-4. Recommendation: Replace eslintrc by new flat config.
+5. Recommendation: Replace eslintrc by new flat config.
-5. The branch name is 'master'.
+6. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-Homematic-Rooms by JFWenisch](https://github.com/JFWenisch/MMM-Homematic-Rooms)